Thatcher Magoun

 Thatcher Magoun (June 17, 1775 – April 16, 1856) was a shipbuilder who specialized in large ships and brigs, 250-tons and larger, built for the China trade.
-His reputation, according to the maritime historian Admiral Samuel Eliot Morison, was "second to none among American shipbuilders."
-He was also called the "Father of Shipbuilding on the Mystic River."
+Magoun was called the "Father of Shipbuilding on the Mystic River."
+According to maritime historian Admiral Samuel Eliot Morison, Magoun's reputation was "second to none among American shipbuilders."

+Early life

+Magoun was born in Pembroke, Massachusetts, on June 17, 1775.
+He became a ship carpenter and worked for Enos Briggs in Salem for five years.
+From Salem, he went to a yard in Charlestown (which became Boston Navy Yard), where he worked and studied two years, and assisted in modelling.

 Career

-In 1803, Magoun established the first shipyard in Medford, Massachusetts on what is known today as Riverside Avenue, opposite the end of Park Street.
-The shipyard was called T. Magoun & Son.
+In 1803, Magoun established the first shipyard in Medford, Massachusetts next to the Mystic River, on what is known today as Riverside Avenue, opposite the end of Park Street.
 That same year, he laid the keel of his first vessel, the 188-ton Mt.
 Aetna, the model of which he had made a few years before.

+Timber was procured from Medford, Maiden, Woburn, Burlington, Lexington, Stoneham, Andover, and their adjoining towns.
+Mr. Magoun's first purchase was trees standing in what is now Winchester, for six dollars per ton.
+It was more difficult to get white-oak plank.
+When the Middlesex Canal was opened, a supply came through that channel, and large rafts were floated into the river through a side lock, which was near the entrance of Medford Turnpike.

-He continued building ships at this location until 1836; eventually his yard was to be the only one in Medford with a Shophouse.
-The clipper ship Thatcher Magoun was launched in 1855.
-She was named in his honor.
+Magoun continued building ships at the Medford location until 1836.
+Eventually his yard was to be the only one in Medford with a shophouse.

+In 1838, he established the mercantile firm Thatcher Magoun & Son in Boston, which became one of "the dominant shipping firms on the East Coast".

 In 1851, B. F. Delano built two ships at the Magoun shipyard for W. W. Goddard, of Boston.
-Delano built the pilot boat William Starkey, a Boston schooner-rigged pilot boat built in 1854.
+Delano built the pilot boat William Starkey, a Boston schooner-rigged pilot boat, in 1854.
 The biggest ships built at the Thatcher Magoun shipyard at Medford were the 1,294-ton clipper ship Herald of the Morning and the 1,286-ton Kingfisher.

-Magoun amassed significant wealth by building 84 vessels over the course of his career.
-He specialized in big ships and brigs, which were 250-tons and larger in size, built for Old China Trade.
-According to the maritime historian Admiral Samuel Eliot Morison, Magoun's reputation was "second to none among American shipbuilders."
-He was also called "the Father of Shipbuilding on the Mystic River", and is buried in Mount Auburn Cemetery.
+Magoun's ships traded throughout the world.
+He built 84 vessels over the course of his career, amassing significant wealth in international shipping and the Chincha Islands guano trade.
+Magoun specialized in big ships and brigs, which were 250-tons and larger in size, built for China trade.